awsdocs/amazon-migrationhub-user-guide/doc_source/getting-started.md

 ## Assumptions<a name="gs-assumptions"></a>

-For these walkthroughs, we make the following assumptions:
+For the Migration Hub walkthroughs, we make the following assumptions:
 + You have signed up for AWS\.
-For more information, see [Setting Up](setting-up.md)
+For more information, see [Setting up](setting-up.md)\.
 + You have selected your Migration Hub home region\.

 Here's what to expect: